rwynn/monstache-site/src/start.md

 # if you don't want to listen for changes to all collections in MongoDB but only a few
 # e.g. only listen for inserts, updates, deletes, and drops from mydb.mycollection
-# this setting does not initiate a copy, it is a filter on the change listener only
+# this setting does not initiate a copy, it is a filter on the oplog change listener only
 namespace-regex = '^mydb\.mycollection$'
 # additionally, if you need to seed an index from a collection and not just listen for changes from the oplog
 # you can copy entire collections from MongoDB to Elasticsearch
 direct-read-namespaces = ["mydb.mycollection", "db.collection", "test.test"]
+# if you want to use MongoDB change streams instead of legacy oplog tailing add the following.
+In this case you don't need regexes to filter collections.
+# change streams cannot be combined with resume, replay, or cluster options.
+Change streams start listening for new changes
+# since the monstache process is started
+change-stream-namespaces = ["mydb.mycollection", "db.collection", "test.test"]

 # additional settings